-Now, you taste.
+Now, you taste…

 Don’t be afraid of this one – give it a big gulp and swish it around your mouth the way you would mouthwash.
 You need to coat the inside of your mouth, as well as your tongue.
 Then, as you might with wine, part your lips slightly and suck air through the oil, then close your mouth and exhale through your nose.
-This retronasal method of breathing will expose more flavour notes.
+This retronasal method of breathing exposes more flavour notes.

-Identifying Bitterness (It’s a good thing)
+Identifying Bitterness (it’s a good thing)

 The next aspect of olive oil’s flavour is bitterness.
 Have you ever tried an olive straight off of the tree?
 Don’t.
 Its bitterness will take your head off.
 And because olive oil is made from fresh, uncured olives, the oil can have varying degrees of bitterness.
-Like with the fruit, the riper it is, the fewer bitter and more sweet notes you will pick up and the younger and greener it is, the more intense the bitterness will be.
+Like with the fruit, the riper it is, the fewer bitter and sweeter notes you will pick up and the younger and greener it is, the more intense the bitterness will be.

 Cleanse the Palate